mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

 * the data monitor workspace
 * the transmission/direct workspace

 Unlike many other applications in Mantid, loading has gone traditionally through the ADS.
-Here, this feature is being kept, since it is desireable to avoid reloading already loaded data (see [R.3.1](#User_Requirements)).
+Here, this feature is being kept, since it is desirable to avoid reloading data (see [R.3.1](#User_Requirements)).
 This optimization should be applicable to all data.
+Nevertheless we should be able to run the entire reduction without any dependence on the ADS.
+Hence we use it as an option.

 In order to reuse the data which is being requested by a reduction the new work-flow will look for untouched copies of a workspace (i.e. they should not have been moved).
 It is impossible to judge if a loaded workspace has been altered by the user.
 The only thing that can be done, is to reset the workspace to its original position, if move operations have been applied to it.

 In the most common case, we should not have to worry about altered workspaces, since the reduction does not touch the workspaces themselves.
-There will be however an option on the loaders to allow Users to apply a move operation on the workspaces while loading.
-This is required since we
-Users would like to be able to check the detector position on the fly (see [R.3.5.](#User_Requirements)).
+There will be however an option on the loaders to allow users to apply a move operation on the workspaces while loading.
+This is required since users want to be able to check the detector position on the fly (see [R.3.5.](#User_Requirements)).
+It is essentially used as a diagnostic tool.

-A general algorithm `SANSLoadData` will receive a `SANSState` object from which it will decide via `SANSLoaderFactory` which type of `SANSLoader` to  instantiate.
+A general algorithm `SANSLoadData` will receive a `SANSState` object from which it will decide via a `SANSLoaderFactory` which type of `SANSLoader` to  instantiate.
 This will allow for facility-dependent adjustments should they be required.
-A `MoveWorkspace` option will allow for moving the workspaces on initial loading should the User explicitly want to do so.
+A `MoveWorkspace` option will allow for moving the workspaces on initial loading should the user explicitly want to do so.

 See the details in the image below.

 ![](./Images/SANSLoadData.png)

 The `SANSLoader` will loop over all defined data workspaces and load them with the appropriate command.
 Note that we need to distinguish between loading transmissions and loading scatter data.
 The `SANSLoader` is lastly also responsible for search for a workspace on the ADS and for publishing a workspace to the ADS if this has not been done yet.
-The two diagrams below show the basic logic flow of the actual loaders
+The two diagrams below show the basic logic flow of the actual loaders.

 ![](./Images/SANSLoader.png)

 ![](./Images/SANSLoader_load.png)

-The individual loaders themselves will determine which loading strategy to apply to the file in questio, ie multiperiod, *.raw* etc.
+The individual loaders themselves will determine which loading strategy to apply to the file in question, i.e. multiperiod, *.raw* etc.

 ## Interfacing the new reducer system with the Python commands

 The users have been used to the PI for a long time now and many scripts have been used using this syntax style.
 The syntax actually makes use of a global state (the `ReductionSingleton`) which is not fully in line with the new design.
 It is a clear goal though to ensure backwards-compatibility with the old reduction scripts (see [R.1.2](#User_Requirements)).
-In order to achieve we need a global-state contain, similar to the `ReductionSingleton`.
+In order to achieve this we need a global state, similar to the `ReductionSingleton`.
 In general this is not desirable and we do not want this design to be part of the new reduction system in general.

 We can keep the old PI syntax and not have any global state logic in the reduction system by providing a specialized `SANSStateDirectorPythonInterface`, which subclasses from `SANSStateDirector` and is a singleton.
 This is then used by the standard PI commands to setup a state.
-When the reduction is to be run by calling the PI's `WavRangeReduction` function the standard `SANSBatchReduction` algorithm is run with the `SANSState` which is provided by the `SANSStateDirectorPythonInterface`.
+When the reduction is to be run by calling the PI's `WavRangeReduction` function the standard `SANSBatchReduction` algorithm is run with the `SANSStateComplete` which is provided by the `SANSStateDirectorPythonInterface`.